-The City and the City Employee Defendants breached the Contract by sharing information about the system with companies that they each were associated with at one point or another, causing damage to Plaintiffs.
+The City Defendants breached the Contract by sharing information about the system with companies that they each were associated with at one point or another, including the Cibert Defendants causing damage to Plaintiffs.

-In addition, the City and the City Employee Defendants breached the contract in bad faith such that they are liable to the Plaintiffs for all damages, foreseeable or not, that are a direct consequence of their breach.
+In addition, the City Defendants and the Ciber defendants, intentionally and in concert breached the contract in bad faith such that they are liable to the Plaintiffs for all damages, foreseeable or not, that are a direct consequence of their breach.

-Finally, the City and the City Employee Defendants are liable for their breach of contract for the following, non-exclusive list of damages:
+Finally, the City Defendants and the Ciber Defendants are liable for their breach of contract for the following, non-exclusive list of damages:

 - a.
 The startup costs associated with the development of the System, as contemplated by the Contract minimums; - b.
-The loss of present business and contracts as a result of the City and the City cameras to the City; - c.
-The loss of future business and contracts as a result of the City and the City Employee Defendants' breach of contract.
+The loss of present business and contracts as a result of the City Defendants' and the Ciber Defendants' breach of contract, specifically but not limited to the sale of cameras to the City; - The loss of future business and contracts as a result of the City Defendants' and the Ciber Defendants' breach of contract.